Mastek Blog

 Proactive communications

-As George Bernard Shaw said, “The single biggest problem with communication is the illusion that it has taken place” – and that’s the key in Service Management.
+As George Bernard Shaw said, “The single biggest problem with communication is the illusion that it has taken place” – and that’s the key to Service Management.
 Over-communication is better, as people would get the message twice than not get it at all.
-Yet, it’s very easy to under communicate or not communicate at all.
+Yet, it’s very easy to under-communicate or not communicate at all.

 Service Management teams should be encouraged to imagine how a customer would feel if they had raised a ticket or were waiting for a reply.
 What standards of service would they expect if they were kept waiting on the other side of the counter?
 The response leads to proactivity, a simple yet effective method.
 Encouraging proactive communication until it becomes the norm helps service management professionals anticipate and effectively respond to customer needs.